xak2000/nomad/website/source/docs/job-specification/job.html.md

 - `migrate` <code>([Migrate][]: nil)</code> - Specifies the groups strategy for
   migrating off of draining nodes.
 If omitted, a default migration strategy is applied.
-Only service jobs with a count greater than 1 support migrate stanzas.
+Only service jobs with a count greater than 1 support migrate blocks.

 - `namespace` `(string: "default")` - The namespace in which to execute the job.
   Values other than default are not allowed in non-Enterprise versions of Nomad.